kuhumcst/pedestal-sp/README.md

 --------------------------------
 SAML is meant to be a complete package for handling authentication and authorisation. **Pedestal SP** builds on this design with helpful functions in a simple to understand system based on Pedestal interceptors and the familiar Ring session middleware.

 All authorisation checks in **Pedestal SP** compare the user assertions that have been provided by the IdP to some kind of restriction defined by the developer.
-This includes authorisation checks at the route level, as well as inline authorisation checks - the latter which can be made in both Clojure and ClojureScript.
+This includes authorisation checks at the route level, as well as inline authorisation checks—the latter which can be made in both Clojure and ClojureScript.

 ### SAML-authenticated sessions
 By default, the act of logging in via a SAML IdP is treated as successful authentication, though you can specify additional parameters that must be met through the `:validation` map in the config.
 The available options are explained in the `saml20-clj.sp.response/validate` function of [metabase/saml20-clj](https://github.com/metabase/saml20-clj).
 The authentication itself has been delegated entirely to this library.